Our "flagship" Windows Internals seminar, covering more topics in more detail and with more hands-on time.

 Applications developers; systems software developers; device driver developers; system administrators; system integrators; hardware OEMs; I.T. support personnel.

-This workshop-format seminar is similar in overall content and objectives to our Windows Internals seminar (INT201).
+This workshop-format seminar is similar in overall content and objectives to our Core Windows Internals seminar (INT201).
 However, it covers the material in greater detail and addresses several additional topics, particularly in the areas of user mode architecture, security, and system startup and login.

 In this workshop the attendee will learn the organization, function, and interactions of the most important components of the Windows operating system.
 We closely examine several key parts of the system, including user-to-kernel mode transitions, internal synchronization mechanisms, thread scheduling, memory management, the I/O subsystem, and security.
 In many cases will examine these components' behavior and their interaction with each other by using the Windows Debugging Tools.